This page was last updated on 7/2/2018.

 Strength training is most effective with adequate inter-set rest intervals.
 Rushing from one exercise to the next turns a strength training session into a metabolic training session.

 Novices are generally using lighter weights and have not yet learned to tap the full strength of their muscles during sets.
 They can rest 30-60 seconds between sets.

 Experienced trainees achieve a deep level of fatigue in a single set.
-They need to rest 1-3 minutes or longer, up to 5 minutes between sets to be able to exert adequate effort in each set; longer interset rest periods appear likely to improve strength and mass gains by enabling a trainee to perform a higher volume of training using heavier loads [17, 18].
+They may need to rest 1-3 minutes or longer, up to 5 minutes between sets to be able to exert adequate effort in each successive set; longer interset rest periods appear likely to improve strength and mass gains by enabling a trainee to use heavier loads for more repetitions (or greater time under load) [17, 18].

 Frequency refers to how often you train.
 As with volume, frequency is inversely related to effort.
 The more effort you put into training, the less frequently you can tolerate the effort.

-This is most easily achieved with full-body training sessions.
 If you train your full body two or three times weekly you leave 4 or 5 days for recovery and other activities.
-In fact, some research suggests that full body routines are more effective that so-called split routines [20, 21].
+Some research suggests that full body routines are more effective than so-called split routines [20, 21].

-Full body routines allow you to train the whole body with maximum tolerable frequency while also allowing you maximum rest days.
+If you tolerate them, full body routines do allow you to train the whole body with maximum tolerable frequency while also allowing you maximum rest days.
 If you use a full body routine three times weekly, you load every body part thrice weekly while allowing yourself 4 days to rest from strength training.
 Full body training twice weekly gives you 2 training and 5 rest days each week.

 Strength training makes demands on your recovery ability.
 While your potential recovery ability is most likely genetically determined, several factors determine whether you realize your full potential for recovery from intense exercise.
 To realize your full recovery capacity you can do the following: